kene111/Medical-Information-Search-Engine/README.md

 }
 ```
 ##### Request Keys:
-1. The ```query``` key contains an enquiry about a specific drug that can be found in the datastore.
+1. The ```query``` key contains an enquiry about a specific drug or medical condition that can be found in the datastore.
 2. The ```filters``` key contains a list of the specific columns you want information on, if ```filters``` is set to ```"all"```, it returns all the information on that drug.
 3. The ```n_results``` key contains the number of results you want for an enquiry.